Asexuality is just now coming onto the horizon as an identity.

 Sexual people need to treat those kinds of intimacy as if they are as interesting and exciting as romantic/sexual intimacy because they are!

 Wiley Reading is a Contributing Writer at Everyday Feminism.
-Wiley is a New Jersey-born artist, writer, environmentalist, and social justice advocate currently located in Washington, DC.
-They’re a certified Weed Warrior with the Rock Creek Conservancy, a Clinic Escort with Planned Parenthood, a Behavioral Training and Socialization volunteer with the Washington Humane Society, and writes for Disrupting Dinner Parties, a small collective feminist blog.
-In their free time, Wiley makes comics and posts them at Note the Note, loves every show on the Food Network, makes creative (read: pulled from the recycling) toys for their bunnies, and tipsily reminds every Washingtonian in every single DC bar that New Jersey is the best state.
-Follow them on Twitter @wreadinggo.
+Wiley is a New Jersey-born artist, writer, environmentalist, and social justice advocate located in Burlington, VT.
+He works as a community health worker for the Greater Burlington YMCA, and writes for Disrupting Dinner Parties, a small collective feminist blog.
+In his free time, Wiley draws bugs and old buildings, loves every show on the Food Network, makes creative (read: pulled from the recycling) toys for his bunnies, and tipsily reminds every person in every bar that New Jersey is the best state.
+Follow him on Twitter @wreadinggo.